HDL Certificate of Advanced Studies: 8-month blended learning (15 ECTS credits)

 The HDL training offer has been developed building on CERAH's network of partnerships with some of the largest humanitarian organisations as well as drawing on CERAH's extensive experience in teaching and research on humanitarian action since 1998.
 The HDL forms an integral part of positioning and consolidating CERAH as an internationally recognised, academic teaching and research centre for humanitarian issues.

-Humanitarian Distance Learning Programmes
+other Distance Learning Programmes

 MOOC Humanitarian Communication: Addressing Key Challenges